100 Florida Trails®

 The striped bike lane continues along Indian River Avenue, marking the route to Max Brewer Memorial Pkwy.
 The city also celebrates its space and astronaut heritage with several interesting exhibits and stops at Space View Park along Indian River Avenue.
 From the end of Indian River Ave., the trail then runs along Max Brewer Memorial Pkwy.
 Continue straight to the bridge, or at about halfway use the crosswalk to popular Sand Point Park (parking, restrooms, picnic, playground, splash park, bikeable walking/fitness trail).
 This is a pleasant stop with nice river views, and includes a paved 0.7 mile bikeable walk/fitness trail.
 Also from the park, an access road leads to Pier 220 Seafood Grill for refreshments.

 The Max Brewer Bridge has a bike lane roadside (although we've seen some use the separated pedestrian path).
 Over the bridge, cross at the crosswalk to Parrish Park (parking, restrooms, picnic, fishing, boat ramp).
 Here, a half-mile section of trail has been built along the causeway to the boundary of the Merritt Island National Wildlife Refuge.
-From this point, plans call for a future Space Coast Trail, which will extend the Coast-to-Coast Trail east to Canaveral National Seashore, and branch north to Oak Hill as part of the St. Johns River-to-Sea Loop.

 This section serves as part of the St. Johns River-to-Sea Loop.